NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Chapter

-Here, you'll learn what to track, why it matters, and how to implement practical changes.
-We'll break down the four characteristics every KPI should possess: being actionable, directional, accurate, and measurable
+Here, you’ll learn what to track, why it matters, and how to implement practical changes.
+We’ll break down the four characteristics every KPI should possess: being actionable, directional, accurate, and measurable.

 You’ll learn how these business metrics function as the lifeblood of your client’s marketing campaigns, the pulse every Marketing Manager should check regularly.
 And it’s not just about tracking KPI progress—it’s about shaping it.
 The use of custom reports and insightful analysis puts your client’s account in the fast lane toward reaching objectives.

-After all, you simply can’t stay on track, measure success, or identify areas for improvement if you’re not properly implementing KPIs and metrics at your agency.
+After all, you can’t stay on track, measure success, or identify areas for improvement if you’re not properly implementing KPIs and metrics at your agency.
 Having this data available at your fingertips gives you actionable insights that benefit your clients.

 While several factors go into keeping clients happy, we can all agree that highlighting your value and how you positively impact a client’s bottom line is a surefire way to make your agency indispensable.

-Better, Faster & Easier Client Reports Are Just a Few Clicks Away
+Create Better, Faster, Automated Reports in Just a Few Clicks

-KPI vs. Metric: What Is the Difference?
+KPIs and Metrics: What Is the Difference?

 Metrics vs KPIs Graphic